-Architecture of the Web Update Wizard
+Architecture of the Software Update Wizard

 Web Server

-requests against the server.
+http: requests against the server.
 All processing is done at the client end.

 Therefore, the server does not need cgi, asp, php or any other type of server side